 1502 Woodside Drive Lebanon, Tennessee 37087

-Goodall Homes broke ground on Colonial Village 2007.
+Goodall Homes broke ground on 55+ Colonial Village in 2007, and building continues today.
 Located in Lebanon not too far from I-40 in north central Tennesse, it is near shopping, dining, and entertainment.
 Downtown Nashville is only 30 miles away.

 The Village has its own clubhouse with a state-of-the-art exercise room and outdoor swimming pool.
 Residents also enjoy two shuffleboard courts, a bocce ball court, a picnic pavilion, and gardening plots.
 Neighbors meet to play cards, discuss books, and share hobbies and interests.